oracle/weblogic-toolkit-ui/documentation/staging/1.3/content/navigate/verrazzano/vz-install.md

 [Verrazzano](https://verrazzano.io/latest/docs/) documentation.

 ### Design View
-The `Design View` helps you specify the data needed to install Verrazzano to manage WebLogic domains in one or more Kubernetes namespaces.
+`Design View` helps you specify the data needed to install Verrazzano to manage WebLogic domains in one or more Kubernetes namespaces.
 To install Verrazzano, simply provide values for the following fields: